The Encyclopedia of American Songs and Musicals

 Thanks to River Stay ' way from my door and Too late, Kate Smith signs with Guy Lombardo two of the best hits of the year.
 The young vocalist began to record in 1926 but her career really started hardly one year ago after her meeting with Ted Collins, the manager of Columbia.
 Already admitted for her outsize measurements (as small as round) she hosted from 1931 her own series of broadcasts on NBC where she distinguished herself by her straight speaking.

-13 Cab Calloway is headlining the Cotton Club where he continues to assert himself as a showman of exception.
-Minnie the Moocher which he records in 1931 quite as The Hi-De-Ho man appear undoubtedly among his reference hits.
+13 Cab Calloway is headlining the Cotton Club where he continues to perform as a showman of exception.
+Minnie the Moocher that he records in 1931 quite as The Hi-De-Ho man appear undoubtedly among his reference hits.

-For the history, Minnie is a "red hot hoochie coocher", that in slang, we would call a hooker but she is also a poor big-hearted girl (that she has as big as a whale) who failed in Chinatown (where she has been led by her bloke, a “cokie” named Smoky) to kick the gong around (smoking opium).
+By the way, Minnie is a "red hot hoochie coocher", that in slang, we would call a hooker but she is also a poor big-hearted girl (that she has as big as a whale) who failed in Chinatown (where she has been led by her bloke, a “cokie” named Smoky) to kick the gong around (smoking opium).

 She has no longer than her dreams to live the promised life and become deeply rich.
 This song illustrates an episode of Betty Boop during which she ran away from her family.
 During her reckless escape, she faces a series of ghosts which make her so scared in performing her song that she runs a full speed to find the family home, "Home, sweet home"

 14 01 – Gus Arnheim & His Cocoanut Grove Orchestra feat.
 Bing Crosby – I surrender dear 3:04 (Gordon Clifford,Harry Barris) - song from the movie of the same name starring Bing Crosby

 02 – Cab Calloway – Trickeration 2:55 (Harold Arlen, Ted Koehler)